Interior Trim Series: Cabinets and Built-Ins

 Interior trim can add spice to every room from the ceiling down to the floor.
-Trim is functional in that it covers the gaps where different building materials meet, i.e. where the ceiling meets the walls or the walls meet the floor.
+Trim is functional when it covers the gaps where different building materials meet.
+This happens where the ceiling meets the walls or the walls meet the floor which is why we have baseboard trim.
 There are many interior trim ideas you can use as a decorating tool to dress up some of the simple features in a room like windows and doorways.

 Interior Trim Ideas Add Sizzle To Your Home

 Basic trim in every home includes the baseboard plus trim around doors and windows.
-This trim covers up the gaps where the drywall (also called sheetrock) meets the floors, windows and doors.
+All of this trim covers up the gaps where the drywall (also called sheetrock) meets the floors, windows and doors.
 After these basics, the most common types of interior trim are crown molding and chair rails but there are many interior trim ideas to consider when updating a room in your home.

 This series of article provides a glimpse into the many choices you have to enhance your home's interior beauty.